As we age, our bodies change, resulting in different nutritional needs.

 Your daily calorie intake depends on many different factors, such as height, weight, and level of activity.
 But age also plays an important role.

-For instance, your basal metabolism slows down with aging, meaning there is an increased risk of gaining weight due to lack of physical activity and a decrease in lean body tissue.
+For instance, your basal metabolism slows down with aging, meaning there is an increased risk of gaining weight due to hormonal imbalances, lack of physical activity, and a decrease in lean body tissue.

 One of the most significant nutritional challenges older adults face is that they need fewer calories than younger people.
 On the other hand, you also require just as high or even higher levels of some nutrients.